 Others are completely empty, just standing on their own, being beautiful.
 I have visited this place at least 10 times and half the time there were people standing in these empty buildings humming or chanting.
 Truly amazing!

 Compare it to children that can’t help themselves if they enter a tunnel, they just have to scream.
-Being in these empty buildings with their wonderful acoustics you cannot help but do something with your voice or clap your hands.
+Being in these empty buildings with their wonderful acoustics you cannot help but do something with your voice or clap your hands to hear the sounds and the echo.

 It is a Museum.
 Actually, several little museums.

 The owner of the swamp had a large art collection that is exhibited in several of the buildings.
-His view is that you do not have to boast about the big names or the knowledge you possess once you see whose work it is.
+He believes you do not have to boast about the big names or the knowledge you possess once you see whose work it is.
 So there are no cards with names and information on the walls.

 That’s an interesting approach.
 I like that.
 What I don’t like is that he pushes this idea of ‘art is beautiful in itself’ too far.
 There is no climate control in the buildings.